hsandt/sonic-pico8/README.md

 ### Assets

-Most assets are derivative works of Sonic the Hedgehog, SEGA, especially the Master System and Mega Drive games.
+Most assets are derivative works of Sonic the Hedgehog (SEGA), especially the Master System and Mega Drive games.
 They have been created, either manually or with a conversion tool, for demonstration purpose.
-BGMs have been converted from Master System midi rips to PICO-8 format with [midi2pico](https://github.com/gamax92/midi2pico).
-I only retain copyright for the manual work of adaptation.
+BGMs have been converted from Master System midi rips to PICO-8 format with [midi2pico](https://github.com/gamax92/midi2pico), an automated music format converter.

+SEGA owns the Sonic the Hedgehog trademark and retains all copyrights on the original assets.

+I only retain copyright for the manual work of adaptation (i.e. pixel art, but not music).

 Assets that are not derivative works are under CC BY 4.0.